 Typically, the process of getting started goes like this: you create a user account (email address) to log in, count the number of users logging in, and calculate the bill.

 This is an easy way to go, especially for companies that are under pressure of rapid growth.
-A next segment into learning more about SaaS would be to discover differen SaaS metrics that both executives and managers use to drive business growth and maintain a data-driven culture.
+The next step to learning more about SaaS would be to discover the different SaaS metrics that both executives and managers use to drive business growth and maintain a data-driven culture.

 Fusebill is an example of SaaS subscription billing management platform that simplifies and fully automates all your recurring billing.
 Click on the button bellow to learn more about how Fusebill can help manage your recurring billing.